-Whereas program to resolve the aircraft/airport noise problem around U.S. airports cannot be considered apart from financial resource considerations, and the absence of decisions regarding financing mechanisms may become a greater impediment to solution than technological or other considerations, it is recommended that the Congress and the Executive Branch agencies give high priority to evaluation of alternative financing schemes to allow feasible, desirable solutions to be expeditiously adopted and applied.
+Whereas a program to resolve the aircraft/airport noise problem around U.S. airports cannot be considered apart from financial resource considerations, and the absence of decisions regarding financing mechanisms may become a greater impediment to solution than technological or other considerations.
+Task Group 1 strongly recommends that the Congress and the Executive Branch agencies give high priority to evaluation of alternative financing schemes to allow feasible, desirable solutions to be expeditiously adopted and applied.

-Attention is invited to Section I-5 of this report, in which alternatives for financing implementation of noise abatement strategies are presented and discussed.
+Attention is invited to Section 5 of this report, in which alternatives for financing implementation of noise abatement strategies are presented and discussed.
 The task group lacks the full knowledge and expertise to answer definitively all issues involved and thus design and recommend the best complete financing scheme.
-However, the task group recommends that the scheme adopted:
+However, the task group recommends that the scheme adopted should have the following general characteristics:

-- 1. Place ultimate allocation of the cost upon the users and beneficiaries of air transportation. - 2.
-Provide for an initial fund, subject to payback from revenues later collected, so as not to delay implementation of adopted noise abatement strategies. - 3.
+1. Place ultimate allocation of the cost upon the users and beneficiaries of air transportation.

+- Provide for an initial fund, subject to payback from revenues later collected, so as not to delay implementation of adopted noise abatement strategies. - 3.
 Incorporate revenue collection methods which are administerable without excessive administration costs.

-The potential role of the Civil Aeronautics Board, and the need for its cooperation, in implementing portions of any financing plan was emphasized by the task group.
+The potential role of the Civil Aeronautics Board, and the need for its cooperation in implementing portions of any financing plan, was emphasized by the task group.